Reflections Governor’s Art School

 Sending in applications:

-Student applications from Charlottesville City and Albemarle, Greene, and Nelson Counties submit their application materials to their respective school divisions, generally through the middle school art teacher.
+Students from Charlottesville City and Albemarle, Greene, and Nelson Counties submit their application materials to their respective school divisions, generally through the middle school art teacher.

 Home and private school students submit their application materials directly to the Reflection Program Director for a separate home/private school adjudication.
 Submit to: Aaron Eichorst, Charlottesville City Schools Division Annex (part of Charlottesville High School), 1400 Melbourne Road, Charlottesville, VA 22901.